l4d/21/README.md

 # Important: This is early access, that means some things are unfinished or missing.
 Target completed release is by Nov 9th.
-This will be updated regularly.

 ## Install
 1. Use gcfscape and extract your pak01_dir.vpk to your ../left 4 dead/left 4 dead/ directory